-Keep track of your receipts in case the IRS asks you prove that you used the money only on medical expenses should.
+Keep track of your receipts in case the IRS asks you to prove that you used the money only on medical expenses.

-You own the HSA and the money you deposited in the account is yours.
+You own the HSA and the money you deposit in the account is yours.
 Unlike a flexible spending account, money and interest you earn and do not spend stays in your account for the next plan year.

 TRS does not administer HSAs, but you can easily get one on your own.
-Most banks offer HSAs, and opening one is just like opening any other type of savings account.
-You can start looking around for your HSA institution any time.
-But you can't deposit money into your account until your TRS-Care Standard coverage starts.
+Most banks offer HSAs.
+Opening one is just like opening any other type of savings account.
+You can start looking for an HSA institution any time.
+But you can't deposit money into your HSA until your TRS-Care Standard coverage starts.